Desmond Elliott Prize: History and administration

 The Desmond Elliott Prize was inaugurated at the bequest of Desmond Elliott, who died in August 2003.
 He stipulated that his literary estate should be invested in a charitable trust that would fund a literary award "to enrich the careers of new writers".
-The prize is therefore dedicated to supporting and celebrating aspiring authors and their fiction.
+The prize was therefore dedicated to supporting and celebrating aspiring authors and their fiction.

 The Desmond Elliott Prize was launched in 2007 as a biennial award for a first novel published in the UK.
 The inaugural prize was won by Nikita Lalwani for her novel, Gifted, in June 2008.
 After the successful launch of the prize, the trustees decided to make it an annual award.
 Edward Hogan won the prize in 2009 for his novel Blackmoor, Ali Shaw the 2010 prize for his novel The Girl with Glass Feet and Anjali Joseph in 2011 for her novel Saraswati Park.

 The prize is administered by Emma Manderson and the trustees of The Desmond Elliott Charitable Trust, a UK charitable foundation.
 The Trust is chaired by Dallas Manderson, former Group Sales Director of the Orion Publishing Group.
 He is joined by Christine Berry, a partner in the charities group at Taylor Vinters, a Cambridge-based law firm, and Liz Thomson, an arts journalist and author.
 Both Dallas and Christine worked with Desmond Elliott at Arlington Books.

 Judging

-The panel of three judges, which changes each year, is selected by the trustees of the prize.
+The panel of three judges, which changed each year, was selected by the trustees of the prize.

-When selecting a winner, the judges look for a novel with a compelling narrative, arresting character, and which is both vividly written and confidently realised.
+When selecting a winner, the judges looked for a novel with a compelling narrative, arresting character, and which was both vividly written and confidently realised.

 Previous chairs of the prize include author Sam Llewellyn (2012), BBC broadcaster and presenter Edward Stourton (2011), and authors Elizabeth Buchan (2010), Candida Lycett Green (2009) and Penny Vincenzi (2008).

 Rules and entry

-The prize is awarded annually for the best first full-length work of fiction written in English published in book form in the UK, written by an author whose permanent place of residence is in the UK or Ireland.
-Entries are considered from all fiction genres.
+The prize was awarded annually for the best first full-length work of fiction written in English published in book form in the UK, written by an author whose permanent place of residence was in the UK or Ireland.
+Entries were considered from all fiction genres.

-The prize is selected from a longlist of 10 titles, followed by a shortlist of three outstanding books.
-For inclusion in this shortlist, a novel must have the full support of at least one judge in whose opinion it is a valid contender for the Prize.
-Each shortlisted author receives a hamper from Fortnum & Mason.
+The prize was selected from a longlist of 10 titles, followed by a shortlist of three outstanding books.
+For inclusion in this shortlist, a novel had to have the full support of at least one judge in whose opinion it is a valid contender for the Prize.
+Each shortlisted author received a hamper from Fortnum & Mason.

-The winner of the Desmond Elliott Prize is announced at an awards ceremony held at Fortnum & Mason, Desmond Elliott's local grocer.
+The winner of the Desmond Elliott Prize was announced at an awards ceremony held at Fortnum & Mason, Desmond Elliott's local grocer.